So you want to learn how to start freelance writing?

 Again, I want to emphasize that I’m not any different than you!

 When I started, I was an average writer (at best), sucked at proofreading, and made a ton of mistakes.
-But I kept learning as much as possible which led to making more money!
+But I kept learning as much as possible which led to generating more income!

-Not only have I been able to scale my income but I have been featured in big publications.
+Not only do I continue to scale my rates but I have been featured in big publications.
 Some of them include Goalcast, Fearless Motivation, Lifehacker, and more.

-In fact, I became the #1 contributor to Fearless Motivation and have had hundreds of thousands, if not millions of people read my 100+ articles.
+In fact, I became the #1 contributor to Fearless Motivation and have had hundreds of thousands, if not millions of readers on 100+ articles.
 Plus, I’ve done voiceover work for them and received millions of views on them as well.

 Since Jan of 2019, I’ve continued to make around $5,000-$10,000/month.
 Some more, some less.